xylamic/comicseer-desktop/README.md

 You can download the latest releases from [Releases](https://github.com/xylamic/comicseer-desktop/releases).

+# Licensing

+Comic Seer Desktop is free to download and distribute.
+Contribution via this repo is preferred, but forking is also allowed.
+If you want to contribute to this repo, send a message to [comicseer@xylasoft.com](mailto:comicseer@xylasoft.com) and will provide you the access & details.

 # FAQ

 Does this work on Mac?
 - The Qt framework is compatible with Mac and the code can be tweaked to work on Mac with minimal effort, but it has not been completed as yet.